praxes/hexrd/docs/source/dev/getting_started.rst

 your master branch, there is potential for a more difficult merge.
 You generally want the master branch in your local repository to be either in sync with, or behind, the upstream master branch.
 You don't want commits in your local master branch that don't exist in the upstream master.
-If youfind yourself in such a situation, its easy to resolve.
+If you find yourself in such a situation, its easy to resolve.
 If you have uncommitted changes in your working directory, first run::